Bartek7630/concrete-crack-detection-mlops/README.md

 Binary image classifier that detects cracks in concrete surfaces, wrapped in a production-ready MLOps lifecycle: experiment tracking, orchestrated training, containerized cloud deployment, and automated drift monitoring with conditional retraining triggers.

-*Built as the capstone project for the MLOps Zoomcamp.*

 ---

 ## Problem Overview